 - Service-based SLA: A specific standard for support that’s promised to all customers who are using a particular service or product.
 If the telecom company guarantees a specific uptime to all clients or offers a free routine service to every customer, that would be a service-based SLA.

 - Multilevel SLA: A multipart agreement that’s split into different levels, each addressing different sets of customers.
 A multilevel SLA might have a corporate-level component that applies to all users, as well as a separate agreement that covers a specific customer group.
 The telecom company may provide basic services and support to all its customers, but it could also offer different price ranges that dictate different service levels.

 - Internal SLA: It’s also not uncommon to have internal SLAs that define how your company operates.
-An internal SLA could be an agreement between multiple departments within your organization.
+An internal SLA could be an agreement between multiple departments within your organisation.
 For instance, the marketing team promises to deliver a certain number of qualified leads to the sales team each quarter.

 Alternatively, internal SLAs could simply be customer service standards that you set as objectives for your support team but don’t formally guarantee to clients.
 For example, you might set a company goal for initial replies or resolution times.
 If your team hits the target, then you can start promising customers a specific response rate.
 (Note that it’s always a good idea to privately test all proposed SLAs before taking them public.)

 As we described above, internal SLAs are used within a company for internal operations between departments.
 For example, marketing and sales can have an SLA that outlines how they will work together to increase company revenue.